interlay/interbtc-spec/polkabtc-spec/docs/source/spec/staked-relayers.rst

 SlashStakedRelayer
 -------------------

-Emits an event indicating that a Staked Relayer has been slashed.
+Emits an event indicating that a staked relayer has been slashed.

 *Event Signature*